 In a predictable environment—such as a road shared with other autonomous vehicles—the technology holds true.
 But how will the technology perform when surrounded by human behavior?
 How will the introduction of unpredictable decision making ultimately impact the safety of other drivers on the road?
 If systems fail, what safety features are in place to prevent compounded risks?

 The role of the driver is also in question, as the driver’s responsibilities will change, and eventually, the demographics of the driver pool will evolve.
 These factors generate fears about the potential loss of driver jobs.
 Some sources, however, say that increased use of automated trucks can help alleviate the significant shortage of drivers seen throughout 2018 and persisting in 2019.

 National Standards On Autonomous Trucking

 Beyond these potential issues, legislation allowing testing of autonomous vehicles differs widely among states.
 Currently, no federal standard on autonomous trucking technology exists, so every state varies in its acceptance of autonomy.
 Several states have no proposed legislation for automated vehicles, while states such as Nevada, California, Texas, and Arizona are hotbeds for testing of automated trucks.

 Restrictive policies in select states, and the absence of federal policy can thus slow the pace at which autonomous trucking is developed and implemented operationally.
-While some Level 1 and 2 technologies have already been integrated into several truck offerings, advancement of vehicles to higher levels of automation is slowed.
-This is in part due to differences in, or absences of, policy between states.
+While some Level 1 and 2 technologies have already been integrated into several truck offerings, the advancement of vehicles to higher levels of automation is slowed.
+This is in part due to differences in, or absences of, the policies between states.

 What Can Shippers Expect?